Introduction to Hive Versions

 1. Version 0.9.0

 Hive version 0.9.0 fixed the bug for timestampWritable.java that was causing data corruption. this was the initial version with the release date as 3 Dec 2013.
-Working with Map Reduce version 2.x,3.x there were lot more functionalities that were introduced and the bug was solved.
+Working with Map Reduce version 2.x,3.x a lot more functionalities were introduced, and the bug was solved.
 The get schema() function was not returning the correct schema for Explain queries.
 Hdfs was hardcoded that came to be as the barrier for the use of other file systems.
 So there were lots of these types of bugs that were introduced in this version of the hive.

 2. Version 0.10.0

-This version of hive fixed several issues that were noted down in hive as the release came sooner after the 0.9 version.
-There were several bugs as describe syntax was not supported, memory leakage was there, null pointer exception by nested UDF’s so these bugs were resolved and the newer version of Hive 0.10 was introduced.
+This version of hive fixed several noted down issues as the release came sooner after the 0.9 version.
+Several bugs as described as syntax was not supported, memory leakage was there, and the null pointer except by nested UDF’s so these bugs were resolved, and the newer version of Hive 0.10 was introduced.

 3. Version 0.11.0

-While mixing avro and snappy null values was returned this bug was also solved in this release.
-Also inserting multiple overwrite into multiple tables was storing the same results in all the tables that was also handled in this release over.
+While mixing Avro and snappy null values was returned, this bug was also solved in this release.
+Also inserting multiple overwrite into multiple tables was storing the same results in all the tables that were also handled in this release over.

 4. Version 0.12.0